-The ideal marketing automation tool will trigger the automations you’ve personalized as soon as specific conditions are met.
+The ideal marketing automation tool will trigger the automation you’ve personalized as soon as specific conditions are met.
 This is best done by using the “IF this THEN that” rule.
-And what would be even better is if there was no need for coding.
+And what would be even better is no need for coding.

 Workspace & User Experience